MQTT Mocking

 # Notification acknowledgments - topic: notifications/ack/+ qos: 1 onPublish: response: payload: '{"status": "received", "timestamp": "{{ now }}"}'CLI Commands

-Section titled “CLI Commands”mockd provides CLI tools for interacting with MQTT brokers.
+Section titled “CLI Commands”mockd provides CLI tools for creating MQTT mocks and interacting with MQTT brokers.

 mqtt publish